dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 For the purposes of this guide, a single instance of Nginx is used.
 It runs on the same server, alongside the HTTP server.
 Based on requirements, a different setup may be chosen.

-Because requests are forwarded by reverse proxy, use the [Forwarded Headers Middleware](xref:host-and-deploy/proxy-load-balancer) from the [`Microsoft.AspNetCore.HttpOverrides`](https://www.nuget.org/packages/Microsoft.AspNetCore.HttpOverrides) package.
+Because requests are forwarded by reverse proxy, use the [Forwarded Headers Middleware](xref:host-and-deploy/proxy-load-balancer) from the [`Microsoft.AspNetCore.HttpOverrides`](https://www.nuget.org/packages/Microsoft.AspNetCore.HttpOverrides) package, which is automatically included in ASP.NET Core apps via the [shared framework's `Microsoft.AspNetCore.App` metapackage](xref:fundamentals/metapackage-app).
 The middleware updates the `Request.Scheme`, using the `X-Forwarded-Proto` header, so that redirect URIs and other security policies work correctly.

 [!INCLUDE[](~/includes/ForwardedHeaders.md)]